STIWARTs/bolt.new/README.md

-# Skribbl Clone – MERN Stack Drawing & Guessing Game
+# Dash & Draw – Built for the Bolt Hackathon

 A real-time, multiplayer drawing and guessing game inspired by Skribbl.io.
 Built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and Socket.IO for real-time communication.
 ---

 ## 🏗️ Complete Folder Structure